MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss-lookbook.md

 **Who has permission to customize the site template?**

-Answer: The Global Administrator (formerly called the tenant admin) or a user who has site-owner permissions.
+Answer: A user who has [SharePoint site owner](/sharepoint/site-permissions#site-owners) and [above](/sharepoint/site-permissions).

 **Who can create custom playlists and hide or show content in Microsoft 365 learning pathways?**

-Answer: The site-collection administrator and users who have site-owner permissions for Microsoft 365 learning pathways.
+Answer: A user who has [SharePoint site owner](/sharepoint/site-permissions#site-owners) and [above](/sharepoint/site-permissions) permissions for Microsoft 365 learning pathways.

 **Who has permissions to use the SharePoint Success Site as a user?**